 Our lab uses the tools of protein folding, engineering, and design to develop mechanisms by which ordinary proteins can be converted into switches, and for understanding how p53 mutations contribute to cancer and how mutant p53 can be reactivated by small molecules.

 David W. Pruyne, PhD

-The cytoskeleton is a network of protein filaments inside the cell that control cell shape and movements.
-Formins are proteins that play a critical role in organizing the assembly of cytoskeletal filaments.
+The cytoskeleton is a network of protein filaments inside the cell that control cell's shape and movements.
+Formins are proteins that play a critical role in controlling the assembly of cytoskeletal filaments.
 We are learning how formins work using a combination of biochemical studies of pure proteins, microscopic analysis of cytoskeletal organization in cells, and observation of the effects of formin gene mutations on the simple model animal Caenorhabditis elegans.
 C. elegans

 Mark E. Schmitt, PhD

 Biochemistry & Molecular BiologyAll Ribosomes are Not Created Equal

 Ribosomes are extremely ancient RNA-based enzymes that catalyze protein synthesis in all organisms.
 Ribosomes differ in their RNA and protein composition and these subtle differences confer different functions that control and regulate the translation process.